 LASER, THE NEW DENTISTRY

-The laser is a new technology that allows dentists to offer a wide range of dental care treatments, including in the field of cosmetic dentistry.
+The laser is a new technology that allows dentists to offer a wide range of dental care treatments, including in the field of dental aesthetics.
 The device emits light radiation whose waves are adjusted in frequency and phase, according to the nature and extent of the tissue to be treated.

 Controlled energy input from the laser allows such precision that many treatments no longer require local anesthesia.

 For the dentist, a laser is a tool of a very high precision allowing an efficiency and quality of optimal treatment, with the guarantee of a controlled asepsis

 Because of the investment his purchase represents, only 5% of dentists regularly use the laser.
 Yet it represents one of the major technologies of modern dentistry.

 It can vaporize a decayed tissue while preserving the maximum of healthy tissue.
 It can also decontaminate a dental cavity while maintaining the pulp vitality of the tooth.